 Passwordless provides the user benefit for initiatives strengthening authentication.
 Employees see faster authentication with fewer login prompts and less friction.
 Read the Customer Story— J. Wolfgang Goerlich, Advisory CISO, Cisco

 Over the past few years, access security has become all but mandatory.
 Many companies now see MFA as a baseline essential in their security strategies, and its appeal continues to grow — the MFA market is projected to reach $23.5 billion by 2026.

 It’s no surprise, then, that we see Duo usage expanding as well.
 Duo customers are protecting more applications, enrolling more devices and performing more authentications than ever before.

 Cloud and Remote Access apps are leading the way.

 The top 5 countries where auth volume increased:

 Trusted access blends the topics of security, compliance and privacy in a way that affects all of us on a daily basis.
-Evolving this trusted access is a top priority for our digital future.— Wendy Nather, Advisory CISO, Cisco
+Evolving this trusted access is a top priority for our digital future.
+Read the Customer Story— Wendy Nather, Advisory CISO, Cisco

 With security coverage well established, companies can focus on streamlining their ecosystems, reducing total cost of ownership and eliminating technical debt.
 Organizations no longer need a different security solution for each use case; now, companies can cover many requirements with adaptive access policies.